andrewgremlich/ai-freelance/SCRIPT.md

 _CHANGE SLIDE: CostumeChange_

-Speaking of fun, I want to recognize that we are in a movie theater.
+Speaking of fun, I recognize that we are in a movie theater.
 This is a place where people come to be told inspirational stories, and occasionally people dress up to participate in that story.
 I've never had that experience of dressing up for a movie premiere, so I want to take that opportunity now.

 _PULL OUT WIZARD OUTFIT_

+A few months ago I fell in love with a cloak off of Etsy, so I purchased it.
+Naturally I also had to purchase a wizard hat.

 I'm in a wizard outfit!
-I hope this doesn't distract from my presentation too much, so I will try and make this presentation professional as possible still.
+I hope this doesn't distract from my presentation too much, so I will try and make this presentation professional still.

 And yet, if I'm in a wizard outfit, I think there needs to be a little bit of _magic_ in this presentation.
+I'm here to have some fun, and I hope you all have some fun as well.

 I have here my _wand_.